kaminoer/ScrAIbe-Assistant/README.md

 2. **Install and Run Ollama:**
    - Download and install [Ollama](https://ollama.com/download) for your operating system.
    - Start Ollama using its GUI or via command line (`ollama serve`).
-   - Pull an LLM of your choice from the [Ollama library](https://ollama.com/library).
+   - Pull an LLM (`ollama pull <model_name>`) of your choice from the [Ollama library](https://ollama.com/library).
 Consider your machine's specifications when choosing an LLM, especially if you lack a dedicated GPU or have limited RAM.

 3. **Install FFmpeg:**
    - FFmpeg is essential for handling media files.
 Install it using the package manager suitable for your OS: